Eureka Springs Arkansas

-People who were fighting for their lives because of war wounds suffered in conflict, or from a terrible disease, and those who tried to save them as well through medicine and surgery, sometimes stay where they struggled; still hoping to recover; or work on saving their patients.
+People who fight for their lives because of war wounds, or from a terrible disease, and those who try to save them as well through medicine and surgery, sometimes stay as spirits where they struggled in life, still hoping to recover, or work on saving their patients.

-Biltmore in Miami, FL (Wounded soldiers who died of their injuries suffered during World War Two, like to reside here as spirits; to enjoy the beauty of this grand hotel since they no longer are suffering physically).
+Biltmore Hotel, FL (Wounded soldiers who died of injuries suffered in World War Two, like to reside here as spirits to enjoy the beauty of this grand hotel, since they are no longer suffering physically).

-USS Hornet Surgery Wing, CA (As the US Hornet saw a boatload of hot action, many sailors died of accidents, sickness, and from wounds received, or by suicide.
+USS Hornet Surgery Wing, CA (As the USS Hornet saw a boatload of hot action, many sailors died from accidents, sickness, and from wounds received, or by suicide.
 The Surgery Wing and Hospital was a very busy place indeed, and not all patients survived.
 Doctors and nurses did their very best, but probably anguished over the ones that didn’t make it).

-(Specifically two staff members who were horrified when they found out the truth, and probably suffered a drubbing from the court of public opinion.
-Perhaps they found it hard to get another job).
+(Specifically two staff members who were horrified when they found out the truth, and probably suffered a drubbing in the court of public opinion.
+Perhaps they found it hard to get other jobs).

-(Dr. Baker was terribly disappointed that his cure didn’t work, and perhaps is still trying to find a cure).
+(Dr. Baker was terribly disappointed that his cure didn’t work, and perhaps is still trying to find a cure in the afterlife).

-(People suffering from cancer flocked to this facility, hoping to be cured as they believed Baker’s promises.
+(People suffering from cancer flocked to this facility, as they believed Baker’s promises.
 Some may have stayed as spirits, still hoping to be cured).

-People who love a structure while alive, often choose to stay or visit there in their after-life.
+People who love a structure while alive, often choose to stay or visit there in their afterlife.
 They may be pleasant spirits or really grumpy or mean in their attitude toward the living.
-This is especially true of hotels and inns.
+This is especially true in hotels and inns.

-Irma Hotel, WY (Spirits of Buffalo Bill, daughter Irma and a nice former guest and a not so nice one all reside at this hotel in Cody).
+Irma Hotel, WY (Spirits of Buffalo Bill, daughter Irma, a nice former guest, and a not-so nice-one all reside at this hotel in Cody).

-Kahler Grand Hotel, MN (A Brach Candy Heiress, Helen Vorhees loved this hotel, and decided to stay here in her after-life to try to find the peace and joy she had here so she can forget her horrible end.
+Kahler Grand Hotel, MN (A Brach Candy Heiress, Helen Vorhees, loved this hotel, and decided to stay here in her afterlife to try to find the peace and joy she had here so she could forget her horrible end.
 She likes to tease the living, letting them know that she is there, still waiting for justice and peace).

-Logan House, Mississippi (A spirit of a young neighbor girl who had a heart condition died here from a heart attack).
+Logan House, MS (The spirit of a young neighbor girl who had a heart condition died here from a heart attack).

-Stranahan House, FL (A young Native American girl died suddenly from a heart attack right at the front door as she was coming over for a lesson from Mrs. Stranahan).
+Stranahan House, FL (A young Native American girl died suddenly from a heart attack right at the front door as she was arriving for a lesson from Mrs. Stranahan).

 Gerber House, OH (Three spirits of children died in an epidemic of Cholera).

-Crescent Hotel, AR (Four year old Breckie, son of the Crescent Women’s College and Conservatory School President, Richard Thompson and his wife, Mary, died suddenly without warning; perhaps of an undiagnosed condition or infection, breaking his parents’ hearts).
+Crescent Hotel, AR (Four year old Breckie, son of the Crescent Women’s College and Conservatory School President, Richard Thompson and his wife, Mary, died suddenly without warning.
+Perhaps it was an undiagnosed condition or infection, breaking his parents’ hearts).

-Spirits can be restless and feel compelled to go through their death suffered from accident, murder, or suicide.
-If the verdict made publicly on how and why they died is different than what really happened, the spirits involved can be restless, wanting to change the story and or get justice for themselves.
+Spirits can be restless and feel compelled to go through their deaths, whether suffered from accident, murder, or suicide.
+If their publicly given cause of death is different than what really happened, the spirits involved can be restless, wanting to change the story and/or get justice for themselves.

 Stranahan House, FL (The spirit of Mr. Stranahan still goes through the day he killed himself).

-Mission San Miguel, CA (The victims and their killers still repeat that awful night).
+Mission San Miguel, CA (The victims and their killers still repeatedly act out that awful night in the afterlife).

-T’Frere’s House, LA (A school teacher either accidentlally slipped down into a well or was pushed by a dog or evil person.
-The Catholic Church declared that it was a suicide, and forbade the burial of her remains in the Catholic Cemetery along side her husband and child.
+T’Frere’s House, LA (A school teacher either accidentlally slipped down into a well or was pushed, either by a dog or an evil person.
+The Catholic Church declared that it was a suicide, and forbade the burial of her remains in the Catholic Cemetery alongside her husband and child.
 Uh Oh!).

-When young people die suddenly way before their time because of accident or injury, they sometimes like to stick around and find ways to entertain themselves.
+When young people die suddenly way before their time from an accident or injury, they sometimes like to stick around and find ways to entertain themselves.

 General Wayne Inn, PA (Young spirits of Hessian soldiers liked to hang around this favorite watering hole and enjoy each other’s jokes on the living, as well as taste the drinks and tea).

-Saint Francis Inn, FL (Spirit of a young officer likes to flirt with the female employees and kiss sleeping brides among other activities).
+Saint Francis Inn, FL (The spirit of a young officer likes to flirt with the female employees and kiss sleeping brides, among other activities).

-While walking through the dining room at night, cold spots in the room can chill the living, no matter what time of year it happens to be at the moment.
+While walking through the dining room at night, people have encountered cold spots in the room that can chill the living, no matter what time of year it happens to be.

-These spirits have their own “meal time” like they remembered doing while alive; reliving their memories of great food, drink and good times.
+Spirits have their own “meal time”, as they had while alive, reliving their memories of great food, drink and good times.

-Pictures have been taken in the Lobby of moving strange white mists, perhaps on their way to the dining room.
+Pictures have been taken in the Lobby of strange white moving mists, perhaps spirits on their way to the dining room.

 The outside gardens are also enjoyed by spirit people as well as the living.
-Photos have been taken of a spirit or spirits here.
+Photos have been taken of spirits here.

 The spirit of a little boy, dressed in early 20th century play clothes is seen playing happily in various spots of the hotel.

-This boy spirit child was caught on a cell phone video made by a guest of the hotel; zipping by with four year old energy.
+This boy spirit was caught on a cell phone video made by a guest of the hotel, zipping by with four-year-old energy.

 Spirit of Norman Baker in The Basement / Old Morgue Area